Partycrusher546/python-p3-functions/README.md

 - **Python Shell**: an interactive interpreter that can be accessed from the command line.
 - **Data Type**: a specific kind of data.
-The Python interpreter uses these types to determine which actions can be performed on different data items.
+The Python interpreter uses these types to determine which actions can be perforted on different data items.
 - **Exception**: a type of error that can be predicted and handled without causing a program to crash.
 - **Code Block**: a collection of code that is interpreted together.
 Python